 Advantages of Error Correction

-The following are the advantages of error correction in computer networks:
+The following are the benefits of error correction in computer networks:

-• Less use of retransmission, which is good in bandwidth-constrained environments.
+- They use less retransmission, which is favorable for bandwidth-constrained environments.

 Disadvantages of Error Correction